-To choose the best barbecue for you it’s worth taking time to think through what you'll be cooking, where, how often and who for.
-That way you can pick one that is the right size and has all the features you need to fit your style of cooking and entertaining.
+To choose the best barbecue for you, it’s worth taking time to think through what you'll be cooking, where, how often and who for.
+That way you can pick one that's the right size and has all the features you need to fit your style of cooking and entertaining.

 Watch our video, below, for our expert tips on how to choose the best barbecue for your needs and budget.

 Depending on the style of barbecue you like to have, the time you’re willing to spend and the features you need to ensure your food is cooked the way you like, the type of barbecue you go for is a big decision.

 Choosing between gas and charcoal can be tricky, as barbecue traditionalists and those keen to make the most of technology will weigh up the pros and cons of both types very differently – but there are even more barbecue types to choose from than just those two.

 Kamados and smokers are also popular choices for barbecue enthusiasts, and electric barbecues could be the choice for you if you don't like messing with fuel, or are short on space.

 We do not test disposable barbecues in any shape or form as they are potential fire hazards and also cannot be reused, meaning they are not an environmentally friendly option.
 We do, however, test portable models that are perfect for taking camping and on other outings as they can be used multiple times, so they're therefore a far more sustainable choice.

 There’s a lot more to barbecuing than just grilling.
 Some models can fry, sauté, boil, bake and roast a whole range of food.